mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 2. we take the stream from `view` - see the following line,
 3. call on the `loginClicks` stream provided by our view that is defined in our contract,
 4. we show the loading on the view to notify the user about the processing of the request,
-5. delegation of the work to the background thread from io scheduler as it will be network based,
+5. delegation of the work to the IO scheduler background thread as it will be network based,
 6. delegation of the data work to the interactor using a method that is defined in our contract,
-7. we switch the thread back to the mainThread as in the methods below we will touch the UI,
+7. we switch the thread back to the mainThread as we will touch the UI in the methods below,
 8. we call our special operator that will allow us to retry the calls in case of failure,
 9. start of ReactiveX `onNext` lambda method,
 10. if the interactor performed our request succesfully we delegate the screen switch action to the routing using a method that is defined in our contract,
-11. same as above but we finish login activity after login,
+11. same as above - we finish login activity after login,
 12. end of ReactiveX `onNext` lambda method,
-13. ReactiveX `onError` method - if the request has failed we show the error to the user.
+13. ReactiveX `onError` method - if the request has failed we show an error to the user.

 The second stream based on `view?.helpClicks` has the similar philosophy, so I won't cover it step by step as it's pretty straightforward in the context of the previous stream.